-Yes, they certaintly are.
-It is a common misunderstanding that software for a platform that is no longer available through the regular retail channels is released from copyrights.
+Yes.
+It is a common misunderstanding that software for a platform that is no longer available through regular retail channels is released from copyrights.
 This is not the case.
-The same goes for other platforms like Amiga, Atari or MSX.
-All CD-i titles are copyrighted and may not be copied for illegal purposes such as loan, retail, or rent as long as the copyright owner has not officially declared that a particular title has been released into 'public domain'.
-Philips sold its entire consumer CD-i catalogue to Infogrames Multimedia from France in 1998, which now owns the rights of virtually all consumer CD-i titles.
+The same goes for other defunct game platforms and consoles.
+All CD-i titles are copyrighted and may not be copied for purposes such as loan, retail, or rent as long as the copyright owner has not officially declared that a particular title has been released into 'public domain'.
+Philips sold its entire consumer CD-i catalogue to Infogrames Entertainment (now: Atari) from France in 1997, which now owns the rights of virtually all consumer CD-i titles.

 However, it might still be a good idea to backup some or all of your CD-i titles, since it might be increasingly harder to replace them once they got scratched or broken.
 Therefore, this section of the FAQ gives you some information on how to do this.